lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 $ oc new-app registry.access.redhat.com/dotnet/dotnet-20-rhel7~https://github.com/openshift-evangelists/dotnet-core-2.0-example.git
 ```

-your output should look like this when the application was created sucesfully:
+Your output should look like this when the application was created sucesfully:

 ```
 $ oc status